algorandfoundation/specs/dev/ledger.md

 - Clear state program, encoded as msgpack field `apsu`.
 This field is used for both application creation and updates, and sets the corresponding application's `ClearStateProgram`.

+Furthermore, the sum of the number of Accounts in `apat`, Application IDs in `apfa`, and Asset IDs in `apas` is limited to 8.

 An asset configuration transaction additionally has the following fields: